yasdel/mmrs_meval2019/index.md

 For further information, please see our paper at MMSys 2018 <a href="https://drive.google.com/file/d/1wWEDxYLQbkDAbZJTWj6AbEpjEhL_r64W/view?usp=sharing" target="_blank">here</a>.
 For acknowledgments please use one or both of the following works:

 <textarea rows="9" cols="75">
 @inproceedings{deldjooMMTF14K,
   title={MMTF-14K: A Multifaceted Movie Trailer Feature Dataset for Recommendation and Retrieval}, author={Deldjoo, Yashar and Constantin, Mihai Gabriel and Schedl, Markus and Ionescu, Bogdan and Cremonesi, Paolo}, booktitle = {Proceedings of the 9th {ACM} Multimedia Systems Conference, MMSys
                2018, Amsterdam, The Netherlands, June 12-15, 2018} ,
   year={2018},
   pages   = {450--455},
   organization={ACM}}
   </textarea>

   <textarea rows="9" cols="75">
   @INPROCEEDINGS{deldjooAudioVisual,
-  title={{Audio-Visual Encoding of Multimedia Content to Enhance Movie Recommendations}}, author={Deldjoo, Yashar and Constantin, Mihai Gabriel and Eghbal-zadeh, Hamid and Schedl, Markus and Ionescu, Bogdan and Cremonesi, Paolo}, booktitle={Proceedings of the 12th {ACM} Conference on Recommender Systems (RecSys 2018)}, year={2018}, month={October}, address={Vancouver, Canada},
+  title={Audio-Visual Encoding of Multimedia Content to Enhance Movie Recommendations}, author={Deldjoo, Yashar and Constantin, Mihai Gabriel and Eghbal-zadeh, Hamid and Schedl, Markus and Ionescu, Bogdan and Cremonesi, Paolo}, booktitle={Proceedings of the 12th {ACM} Conference on Recommender Systems (RecSys 2018)}, year={2018}, month={October}, address={Vancouver, Canada},